cloudControl/documentation/Guides/PHP/Yii 1.1.10.md

         master
         * testing

+I am using the application name ``cloudcontroldlyii`` in this example.
+You will of course have to use some different name.
 Now, we need to make our first deployment of both branches to the cloudControl platform.
-To do this we checkout the master branch, create the application in our cloudControl account, which we'll call ``cloudcontroldlyii`` and push and deploy both deployments.
+To do this we checkout the master branch, create the application in our cloudControl account and push and deploy both deployments.
 By running the following commands, this will all be done:

     // switch to the master branch
     git checkout master